skunichetty/nbsim/README.md

 ## Setup
 To get started, clone this repo and compile the code.
 With g++:
 `g++ -O3 -I ./include/nbsim src/* -o nbsim`
 Note that the `-O3` flag is important here to maximize performance.
-If using other compilers, make sure the optimization setting is at max.
+If using other compilers, make sure the optimization setting is as high as possible.
 Then to run the program, run:
 `./nbsim <timestep> <theta> <iterations> [options]`
 where: